chartjs/Chart.js/docs/general/data-structures.md

 }
 ```

-When using the pie/doughnut chart type, the `parsing` object should have a `key` item that points to the value to look at.
+When using the pie/doughnut or polarArea chart type, the `parsing` object should have a `key` item that points to the value to look at.
 In this example, the doughnut chart will show two items with values 1500 and 500.

 ```javascript
 type: 'doughnut',